 The history of Athens is lost in the depths of time and with it, many things have changed in the city such as people’s neighborhoods, districts, and habits.
 However, there are some things that seem to stay the same or almost the same in Athens.
 One of them is a street in the historic center of the city - the oldest road to be exact - which has been named the same for 25 centuries

 The History of the Road in Ancient Athens

-We are talking about a small road located in Plaka district (a famous district in the center of Athens near Syntagma square).The famous Tripodon Street.
-And it may be a small alley but its history is very important not only in Athens but also throughout Greece.
-It is considered the oldest road in Athens.
-Apart from this, it is considered that the it is the road of Athens that has maintained the same name for 25 centuries.
-A road on which millions of people have walked through the centuries in many different historical periods.
-Starting from the antiquity φορές, Tripodon Street led from the Theatre to the Agora and this was its main usefulness.
-It is of no coincidence that it was considered and is still considered the road of the Theatre and Fine Arts.
+We are talking about a small road located in the Plaka district (a famous district in the center of Athens near Syntagma Square) - the famous Tripodon Street.
+Although it may be a small alley, its history is very important not only in Athens but also throughout Greece.
+It is considered the oldest road in Athens and has maintained the same name for 25 centuries.
+Millions of people have walked on this road throughout the centuries in many different historical periods.
+Starting from antiquity times, Tripodon Street led from the Theatre to the Agora and this was its main usefulness.
+It is no coincidence that it was considered and is still considered the road of the Theatre and Fine Arts.

 Pausanias, a Greek traveler and geographer of the 2nd century AD, wrote about Tripodon Street in his book “Description of Greece”.
 He described the street as “beginning from the rectory and called Tripodes (meaning ‘three legs’)”.